• Skip to primary navigation

 What do fermented carrots taste like?

-Fermented carrots have a mild salty and savory taste and crunch similar to pickles but perhaps a bit sweeter due to the natural sweetness of the carrots.
+Fermented carrots have a mild salty and savory taste and crunch similar to pickles but a bit sweeter due to the natural sweetness of the carrots.

 How long do I ferment carrots?